keyeh/cie1931-progmem/README.md

 Then do I have the tiny library for you!

-## Description

-Cie1931 is a small C++ library (if you can call it that!) that uses constexpr to generate a lookup table for translating a PWM duty cycle scale into a mostly linear brightness output.

 ## Usage
+### NOTE:
+You may need to edit your compiler options (inside platform.txt in Arduino IDE) and modify the `compiler.cpp.flags`
+- modify: `-std=gnu++17`
+- add: `-ftemplate-depth=10000` (or another large number)

-This code should run on basically any platform with a C++11 complier for it.
+This code should run on basically any platform with a C++17 complier for it.
 You shouldn't even need floating point support on your target platform, because the math is all done at compile time.

 Using it is easy.
 Declare the curve with the settings you want, and use it like a lookup table.
 Here's an Arduino example: